reymon359/how-to-live/docs/Travel as much as you can/index.md

 # Travel as much as you can

 Few things will help you to open your mind, grow and learn in a way like traveling.
 If you have any opportunity to do it, go for it.
 You may regret not have done it.

-When you travel you explore new culture, music, gastronomy,... everything is new.
+When you arrive at a new place you will be exploring a new culture, music, gastronomy,... everything will be new.

+Try to understand them.
+Look for the reason things are different.
+Research their history and ask questions.

 The more distant or different the place you visit, the better.